chay-lee/Bump_deep_code/README.md

 # 1. Train the final proposed model
 bash run.sh train proposed

-# 2. Evaluate the pre-trained proposed model (requires weights in the /weights directory)
+# 2. Evaluate the proposed model (ensure you have trained the model first)
 bash run.sh test proposed

-# 3. Train and evaluate the baseline model sequentially
+# 3. Train and evaluate the baseline model sequentially in one go
 bash run.sh all recon_only
 ```